 - 1. Provisions pertaining to the Head of the Doctoral School are contained in the University Doctoral Regulations. - 2.
-In the case the Head of the Doctoral School is absent and this is reported to the Head of the FDC beforehand, the Doctoral School Council (DSC) shall elect a permanent deputy from the heads of the doctoral programmes endowed with the right to sign.
+In the case the Head of the Doctoral School is absent and this is reported to the Head of the FDC beforehand, the Doctoral School Council (DSC) shall elect a permanent deputy endowed with the right to sign.